-We are bracing for subzero temperatures tonight with minus double-digit wind chills that will linger into tomorrow.
-Needless to say, it’s soup weather here!
-There is nothing I know that warms you more than a big, hot bowl of soup.
+It’s soup weather here!
+There is nothing I know that warms you better than a big, hot bowl of soup.
 In addition, eating soup is known to help to drop those holiday pounds.
 See this article.

 I haven't made chicken soup in a long while and, usually, I always turn to my tried-and-true chicken soup recipe with my mother's potato dumplings.
 When I saw this recipe in Stir by Barbara Lynch, I felt I needed to depart from tradition.
 So far, I have loved everything I've made from this cookbook!